Save the environment, save money

 Water

 Saving water saves money, especially if you are on a water meter.
-Installing simple devices such as water-efficient taps and showers will save both water as well as the energy required to heat hot water.
+Installing simple devices such as water-efficient taps and showers will save both water and the energy required to heat hot water.

-There is lots of tips to save water, Waterwise provides a good guide to saving water use at home.
+There are lots of tips to save water, Waterwise provides a good guide to saving water use at home.

 Your water supplier may also be able to help.
 Severn Trent’s ‘Get Water Fit’ online tool can help you save water, energy, and money and it can also provide you with free and discounted water saving devices for your home.